publiclab/PublicLab.Editor/README.md

 To customize the @author and #tag autocompletes with your own suggestions, or with AJAX calls to your server, see the autocomplete example in `/examples/autocomplete.html`.

-The editor toolbar comes in two differnt formats.
+The editor toolbar comes in two different formats.
 You can use a smaller version by using a `size` property in the constructor.
 Refer to example given in `/examples/comment.html`

 ## Dependencies